 Emma was taken straight to the Rosie Maternity ward where the team were prepping for immediate surgery.
 Doctor Pam said; “The Rosie ward were fantastic and did not question our diagnosis or level of concern, they just took Emma into theatre straight away.”

-We were delighted to see Emma, her family and new addition to the family – baby Jessie, at our Cambridge base just eight months after the delivery.
-The aftercare service we provide, gives our patients and their families post-incident support and care.
+We were delighted to see Emma, her family and new addition to the family – baby Willow, at our Cambridge base just eight months after the delivery.
+The aftercare service we provide gives our patients and their families post-incident support and care.
 It is also a chance for our crews to find out what happened next and how our patients are recovering.

 Talking to Doctor Pam, Emma said; “You are my absolute hero, today was one of the most amazing days of my life.
 To be able to meet you, and thank you in person for saving my darling daughter and I is truly an honour and I will be forever grateful to you.
 You are so kind and compassionate, and unbelievably humble.”